cakephp/docs/fr/contributing/backwards-compatibility.rst

 Interfaces
 ----------

+Outside of major releases, interfaces provided by CakePHP will **not** have any existing methods changed and new methods will **not** be added to any existing interfaces.

-En-dehors des versions majeures, les interfaces fournies par CakePHP **ne** vont **pas** avoir de méthodes existantes changées.
-De nouvelles méthodes peuvent être ajoutées, mais aucune méthode existante ne sera changée.
+En-dehors des versions majeures, les interfaces fournies par CakePHP **ne** vont **pas** avoir de méthodes existantes changées et les nouvelles méthodes **ne** seront pas ajoutées aux interfaces existantes.

 Classes
 -------